pachadotdev/kendallknight/README.md

-We tested the `kendallknight` package against the base R implementation of the Kendall correlation using the `cor` function with `method = "kendall"` for vectors of different lengths.
+We tested the `kendallknight` package against the base R implementation of the Kendall correlation using the `cor` function with `method = "kendall"` for randomly generated vectors of different lengths.
 The results are shown in the following table:

 | implementation | number of observations | median time | memory allocation |
 | -------------- | ---------------------- | ----------- | ----------------- |